c-razo/Cloud-Freedom/docs/mobile-app-integration.md

 2. **Offline Access**: Mark specific files or folders for offline access.
 3. **Notifications**: Enable push notifications to stay updated on shared file changes.

+> 📷 **Add Screenshot Here**: Show the interface for marking files for offline access or enabling notifications.

 ---

 ## Best Practices
 - Use a strong password and enable Two-Factor Authentication (2FA) for your account.
 - Regularly update the app for the latest features and security patches.
 - Limit mobile data usage by configuring sync settings in the app.

+> 📷 **Add Screenshot Here**: Display the Two-Factor Authentication setup page for mobile app users.

 ---